GitSparTV/lua-infographics/lua-benchmark/lua-benchmark.md

 - [For Lua 1.0 and 1.1](benchmark_1_0.lua)
 - [For Lua 2.1 and above](benchmark.lua)

-Benchmark uses standard library function `os.clock`.
+Benchmark uses standard library function `os.clock` the result of the benchmark is a median value of multiple runs.

 For Lua versions where `os.clock` (or `clock`) wasn't implemented yet, [recorder script](benchmark_recorder.lua) was used.